40 Day Serengeti to Cape Town Overland Adventure (Camping)

 Day 3

-Arusha – Serengeti National Park
+Arusha – Serengeti National Park, Tanzania

 Following breakfast, we start our adventure into the Serengeti National Park and the magnificent Ngorongoro Crater – two of Africa’s leading wildlife regions.
-Your 3 day and 2 night excursion starts as you hop on the specialised 4×4 safari vehicle which leads us on an incredible game drive through the Park by expert driver/guides.
+Your 3-day and 2-night excursion starts as you hop on the specialised 4×4 safari vehicle which leads us on an incredible game drive through the park by expert driver/guides.
 The trucks we use have sliding windows and a big, pop-up roof that is ideal for fantastic game viewing.

 With an area of 14,763 square kilometres, the Serengeti is incredibly vast.
-We camp and spend time game viewing in the central Serengeti ‘Seronera’ region, which is situated in the southeast of the Park.
+We camp and spend time game viewing in the central Serengeti ‘Seronera’ region, which is situated in the southeast of the park.
 You can expect to see a variety of wildlife such as buffaloes, lions, zebras, wildebeest, elephants along with many other animals.

 Due to the size of the reserve, certain areas will not be available to visit during our stay here.
-As we travel through the Ngorongoro Conservation Area and into the Serengeti National Park, you will begin to realise the enormity of this region, admiring the huge populations of wildlife that roam the acacia-spotted plains.
+As we travel through the Ngorongoro Conservation Area and into the Serengeti National Park, you will begin to realize the enormity of this region, admiring the huge populations of wildlife that roam the acacia-spotted plains.

-Accommodation: Seronera Campsite (or similar)
+Accommodation: Seronera Campsite or similar

 Meals: Breakfast, Lunch, Dinner